 Personally, I put 6 months’ worth of my living expenses as well as my emergency fund in high yield saving accounts.

-Below is one of the high yield savings accounts that you can consider.
+Below are some of the high-yield savings accounts that you can consider.

 Another option you can consider is low-cost investment-grade bond fund ETF (exchanged-traded-funds).